Mohamed-Arafaath/Telecom_Churn_Analysis/README.md

 ### 3. **Python**
 The Python folder includes scripts for:
 - Loading and preprocessing the `Prediction_Data.xlsx` file.
-- Training a Gradient Boosting model to predict churn probabilities.
+- Training a Random Forest model to predict future churning.
 - Generating predictions saved in `Predictions_output.csv`.

 📂 **Refer to the [Python/README.md](./Python/readme.md) for more details.**